conda-incubator/condacolab/README.md

 ### How can I cache my installation?
 I don't want to wait every time I start Colab.

 The recommended approach is to build your own `constructor`-based installer.
-We have provided a template in `construct.tmpl.yml`.
+We have provided an example in `constructor-example/construct.yaml`.
 Follow these steps:

 1. In your local computer: